Axway/api-builder-docs/content/en/docs/release_notes/gondar.md

 ---
 ## Summary

 In this release, in API Builder, we added support to view and resolve errors when re-importing an updated OpenAPI specification.
-We also added the ability to delete flows.
+We also added the ability to delete flows and automatically pan while connecting flow-nodes.

 {{% releasenotes/upgrade %}}